angusleigh/arXiv_scraper/README.md

 This is free software.
 Feel free to do what you want with it, but please play nice with the arXiv API!

-Usage:
+# Usage:
-python arXiv.py category max_results
+- python arXiv.py category max_results

-Example:
+# Example:
-arXiv.py stat 5000
+- python arXiv.py stat 5000

 You may have to install the feedparser module
-$ sudo apt-get install python-feedparser
+- $ sudo apt-get install python-feedparser